-This is the most powerful (but also emotional) project of our organisation so far, where the socialization of stroke survivors is really visible. workshop, where the patients with disability exposed to real life and can communicate and becoming a real paid work.
+This is the most powerful (but also emotional) project of our organisation so far, where the socialization of stroke survivors is really visible.
+Other our project is focusing on small sheltered is going to be a place where again patients are workshop, where the patients with disability exposed to real life and can communicate and becoming a real paid work.
 Sheltered workshop bond with others.